Multiply robust estimation of causal effects under principal ignorability: Notation and assumptions for principal stratification

-Assumption~\ref{assump:M} requires that the treatment has a non-negative impact on the intermediate variable for all units, which rules out stratum $U=01$.
-It holds automatically when $S_{0}=0$, e.g., in one-sided noncompliance problems \citep{sommer1991estimating} and vaccine trials without immune response under control \citep{follmann2006augmented}.
-Under Assumption~\ref{assump:M}, there are two nonparametric identification strategies for the PCEs, which rely on different additional assumptions.
-The first strategy assumes the ER, i.e., $\tau_{11}=\tau_{00}=0$. \citet{angrist1996identification} establish the nonparametric identification of the complier average causal effect $\tau_{10}$ under Assumptions~\ref{assump:TAignorability},~\ref{assump:M}~and the ER.
-The ER requires that the treatment has no direct effect on the outcome, which is sometimes implausible in open-labeled randomized experiments.
-More importantly, it cannot be invoked in problems where $\tau_{00}$ and $\tau_{11}$ are the quantities of interest, such as mediation, truncation by death, and surrogate evaluation problems.
-Due to these limitations, we focus on another strategy assuming principal ignorability, which can be viewed as the analog of the treatment ignorability assumption for principal strata.
+The ER requires that the treatment has no direct effect on the outcome, which is sometimes implausible in open-label randomized experiments.
+More importantly, it cannot be invoked in problems where $\tau_{00}$ and $\tau_{11}$ are the quantities of interest, such as truncation by death in Example \ref{eg::truncationbydeath}, mediation in Example \ref{eg::mediation}, and surrogate evaluation problems in Example~\ref{eg::surrogate}.

+Without the ER, the PCEs are not identifiable.
+Under weak assumptions, the large-sample bounds on the PCEs are often not informative \citep{zhang2008evaluating, imai2008sharp}.
+In contrast, Bayesian methods often require specifying strong mixture model assumptions and prior distributions \citep{li2010bayesian, zigler2012bayesian, schwartz2011bayesian}.
+They are not easy to implement and can be numerically unstable in practice \citep{feller2016principal}.
+Due to these limitations, we focus on another approach assuming principal ignorability.